-Voting is mandatory and amendments to the law on voting registration were aimed at facilitating participation.
+Voting ceased to be mandatory in 2017, while recent amendments to the law on voting registration have aimed to facilitate participation.
 No means of e-voting or proxy voting exist.
 The second amendment of the constitution (1996) lowered the voting age from 21 to 18.
 Special arrangements enable various groups such as prisoners and others to exercise their rights.
 In some cases, the enrollment of displaced voters in polling stations at some distance from their actual residence seems to favor abstention.
 Overseas voting has been possible since 2011 in a limited number of cities in Europe and the United States.
 Extension of voting rights in European parliamentary elections to all Turkish Cypriots since 2014 may need additional measures in order to encourage participation.